UFC Fight Night: Santos vs. Hill: Predictions & Analysis

 A few statistical edges stand out.
 McKinney throws significantly more leather — a 5.0 sig. strike per minute gap.
 McKinney is far more active with takedowns, averaging 2.5 more per 15 minutes.
 McKinney has tighter striking defense, making opponents miss more often.

-**The Pick: Terrance McKinney over Erick Gonzalez.** The model is firm on this one: McKinney at 82%.
-The market implies 88% for McKinney, but our model sees only 82%.
-That 6-point gap favoring Gonzalez is worth watching.
+The Pick: Terrance McKinney over Erick Gonzalez.
+The model is firm on this one: McKinney at 90%.
+The market and our model are aligned — the line looks fair.

 Michal Oleksiejczuk